|REACTIVITY||H M R Mk Dm|

 NOTE: Count cells using a hemocytometer or alternative method.

 revised June 2020

 Protocol Id: 407

 Human, Mouse, Rat, Monkey, D. melanogaster

-Monoclonal antibody is produced by immunizing animals with a synthetic peptide corresponding to residues in the carboxy-terminal sequence of mouse Akt protein.
+Monoclonal antibody is produced by immunizing animals with a synthetic phosphopeptide corresponding to residues surrounding Thr37 and Thr46 of mouse 4E-BP1.
+The antibody was conjugated to Alexa Fluor® 647 under optimal conditions with an F/P ratio of 2-5.

 Explore pathways related to this product.